-Parks & Recreation 1/4-Cent Sales Tax- Initially approved in November 1997 for 3/8-cent and renewed in 2016 for 1/4-cent, this revenue source is dedicated to Parks and Recreation improvements including completion of Legacy Park facilities, new park development, the Senior Center, and greenway development.
+Parks & Recreation 1/4-Cent Sales Tax- Initially approved in November 1997 for 3/8-cent and renewed in 2016 for 1⁄4-cent, this revenue source is dedicated to Parks and Recreation improvements including completion of Legacy Park facilities, new park development, the Senior Center, and greenway development.
+This tax has a 15-year sunset provision, so it currently would end in 2033 unless it is renewed by the voters.

 Transportation 1⁄2-Cent Sales Tax- Approved initially in the 1980s, this tax is available to pay for transportation and traffic infrastructure improvements and major maintenance, such as overlay and slurry seal, curb and gutter replacement, crack sealing and pavement marking.
-This sales tax also provides funding for several other Public Works Programs including bridge rehabilitation, thoroughfare and traffic master plan studies, community bus services and the Neighborhood Traffic Safety Program.
+This sales tax also provides funding for several other Public Works Programs including bridge rehabilitation, pavement resurfacing, curb replacement, community bus services and the Neighborhood Traffic Safety Program.